-- Used Oil Recycling - drop off your used motor oil and gas/ oil mixes at our maintenance facility on Sweetgrass Basket Parkway (5 gallon per visit maximum - residential use only)
+- Used Oil Recycling - drop off your used motor oil and gas/ oil mixes at our maintenance facility on Sweetgrass Basket Parkway (5 gallons per visit maximum - residential use only).

-- Oyster Shell Recycling - help the Town and SC Department of Natural Resources protect the environment by recycling your oyster shells at our maintenance facility on Sweetgrass Basket Parkway.
-The shells need to be collected and disinfected prior to being re-used for oyster reef construction.
-Shells should never be dumped into the marsh or a pond as it may be harmful to existing oyster populations.
+- Oyster Shell Recycling - help the Town and SC Department of Natural Resources (SCDNR) protect the environment by recycling your oyster shells at our maintenance facility on Sweetgrass Basket Parkway.
+The shells need to be collected and disinfected before being re-used for oyster reef construction.
+Shells should never be dumped into the marsh or a pond as they may be harmful to existing oyster populations.

 Charleston County Recycling Services

-- Hazardous Materials - household cleaners, chemicals, paint, and other materials should be taken to the County’s facility on Romney Street or the Bees Ferry Landfill.
-If you are not sure what to bring, where to go or how to get there, please call Charleston County at (843) 720-7111 or visit the County Web site.
+- Hazardous Materials - household cleaners, chemicals, paint, and other materials should be taken to the County’s facility on Awendaw Convenience Center or Bees Ferry Landfill.
+If you are not sure what to bring, where to go, or how to get there, please call Charleston County at (843) 720-7111 or visit the County website.

 Special Recycling Items

 Some materials have special disposal requirements:

 - CFL Light Bulbs - these bulbs help save energy, but they cannot be put in your garbage can or recycling bin.
 The bulbs need to be recycled at special drop-off locations.
 Bulbs need to be unbroken to prevent or minimize mercury exposure.
 Stores such as Lowes and Home Depot will have collection bins for bulbs.

 - Propane Tank Disposal

 - Trade it in Where You Purchased It